Trioxis/fossilize-aws-ebs/docs/API.md

 - `matchSnapsToVolumes(volumes, snapList)` - given an array of AWSBM Volumes (with no `Snapshots` property defined) and an array of AWSBM Snapshots, returns `{matchedVolumes, orphanedSnaps}` where `matchedSnapshots` is the array of AWSBM Volumes with `Snapshots` defined and `orphanedSnapshots` are all the AWSBM Snapshots that had no `FromVolumeName` matching `Name` value in the AWSBM Volumes.
 - `sortSnapsByMostRecent(snapList)` - returns an array of snapshots sorted by most recently created first.
 - `findDeadSnapshots(snapshotList)` - accepts an array of snapshot objects and returns an array of snapshots that have expired.
-- `snapshotIsDead(snapshot)` - given a snapshot object, returns true if the snapshot has expired.
-It determines this based on tags that represent things like expiry dates.
-If the snapshot is still valid, the function returns false.